Rajvardhan-44/Steering-Project/README.md

 # Steering Geometry Solver using MATLAB

-A MATLAB-based steering geometry solver developed for Formula Student vehicle design.
+It is a MATLAB-based steering geometry solver.
 The objective of this project is to predict realistic steering angles, tyre slip angles, and tyre forces during steady-state cornering by combining vehicle dynamics with the Pacejka '96 tyre model.

 > **Project Status:** 🚧 Ongoing Development